Test-Time Training on Nearest Neighbors for Large Language Models: Bootstrap error bars

 \section{Bootstrap error bars}

 In this section, we report empirical bootstrap error bars for our bits per byte evaluation metrics.
 Computing valid error bars for perplexity metrics is non-trivial for two reasons.
 First, perplexities can assume large values and are generally unbounded to the top.
 Second, the metric is an exponential of a sum of values, rather than a sum of values for individual data points as would be the case with a metric like accuracy.
 For these reasons, we follow established practices in statistics and report empirical bootstrap error bars.

 For a given task consisting of $n$ sequences, a bootstrap sample will sample the individual negative log likelihoods on each sequence i.i.d. with replacement $n$ times.
 For each bootstrap sample we compute the bits per byte metric.
 Error bars then refer to quantiles of the bits per byte values.
 We choose $1000$ bootstrap samples and report the $(0.1, 0.9)$ quantiles as lower and upper error bars, respectively.

 The error bars for the larger models are only smaller, since the perplexities are generally smaller and have fewer large values.
-We therefore omit the corresponding plots for GPT2-Large and GPTNeo.
+We therefore omit the corresponding plots for \mbox{GPT-2}-Large and \mbox{GPT-Neo}.